aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

   - VSCode "workspace" node for each S3 bucket.
   - [fs overlay](https://code.visualstudio.com/api/extension-guides/virtual-documents#file-system-api)
 - Pinning ([ref](https://github.com/aws/aws-toolkit-jetbrains/issues/90)):
-  ability to save AWS constructs to a "recent" or "favorites" area is useful, but requires a holistic treatment: it makes sense for any AWS object, not only S3.
+  ability to save AWS constructs to a "recent" or "favorites" area.
+  - This topic applies to all Toolkit service-integrations, so it is deferred to a separate proposal.

 ## Definitions